Best Bee Safe Weed Killer

 Most homeowners spend at least a part of their Summer season in a battle against weeds.
 I encourage everyone to try to set aside areas for natural plant growth to help pollinating insects.

-Some weeds – even dandelions provide much needed food for bees and other pollinators.
+Some weeds – even dandelions provide food for bees and other pollinators.
 Leaving them for a few weeks in early Spring can be a significant help to growing bee colonies.

 Yes, glyphosate can result in bee deaths.
 However, other herbicides can also be toxic to bees if used improperly.